Add Your Story

 Traditional mechanical alignment takes a standardized approach: it creates a straight leg with components positioned to bring the mechanical axis (an imaginary line from hip to ankle) through the center of the knee, regardless of your natural anatomy.
 This method produces reproducible results but often requires selective ligament releases to achieve balance, and sometimes a completely natural ligament balance cannot be fully achieved.

-Rooted in the pioneering research of Dr. Stephen Howell5, kinematic alignment6 allows me to resurface the knee to your unique, pre-arthritic anatomy.
+In 2024, I developed my kinematic alignment philosophy by combining extensive research and numerous collaborations with colleagues and experts.
+Rooted in the pioneering research of Dr. Stephen Howell6, kinematic alignment3 allows me to resurface the knee to your unique, pre-arthritic anatomy.
 When combined with the VELYS robotic platform, this approach delivers precision surgery that respects your body’s natural biomechanics down to the millimeter.

 The evidence supporting kinematic alignment has been growing substantially.
 An example is the 2025 meta-analysis by Boutros and colleagues, analyzing randomized controlled trials, found that kinematic alignment yields clinical outcomes at least equivalent to mechanical alignment, with statistically significant improvements in early function, joint awareness, and patient satisfaction, without increased risk of complications or revision.